THE TOWNSHIP OF MAHWAH

 The following constitutes the sole and exclusive method for resolving grievances between the parties covered by this Agreement and shall be followed in its entirety unless any step is waived by mutual consent.

 The moving party shall present the grievance in writing signed by the aggrieved to the immediate supervisor within ten (10) working days of the occurrence giving rise to the grievance for the purpose of resolution.
 In the discussion of the grievance, the persons involved resolve the matter.
 The immediate supervisor shall make whatever additional investigation is necessary and shall, within five (5) working days after presentation of the grievance, give his/her decision.
-Step One shall be applicable for Dispatcher and Police Department personnel titles only.
-All other job titles shall commence the grievance procedure at Step Two.

 If a grievance is not resolved at STEP ONE, the moving party may, within five (5) working days of receipt of the answer in STEP ONE, submit the written grievance to the Department Head, who shall give his/her answer within five (5) working days of the presentation of the grievance in STEP TWO.